the-trail-team/the-trail/CONTRIBUTING.md

 After the hook runs, stage files and complete your commit.

 ### Hook configuration
-All configurations are edited at the top of the `scripts/pre-commit.js` file.
+All configurations are edited within the `scripts/config.json` file.

 #### Minify
 Determines whether .json files are readable (`false`) or condensed (`true`).
 Default is `false`.